 There are not a lot of examples of US

-silver coins being used in spoons, however I do have three pieces.
+silver coins being used in spoons, however I do have a few pieces.

 Note: I have seen US gold coin spoons, but do not have any examples at